petermc87/Sports-GOATS/README.md

 The post is then updated using `.findByIdAndUpdate` Mongoose method.
 Essentially, this is similar to the `.findById` but with the added `req.body` where the new information in the body of the post is then updated.

 Below shows the same function used for updating comments for each post once a new one is added.
+The array of comments previoulsy pushed into the comments array from the schema `foundGoat.comments.push(req.body)` avaialable in `req.body` for rendering.

 ```
   // Update